Trailing at halftime to unbeaten Coshocton, Granville coach Shawn King urged his team to be physical.

 “When we went down, it was shocking,” said junior Tyler Thomas, who scored the tying goal.
 “We showed some fight to come back, and the second half was definitely ours.
 We felt like we should have won the match, but we’re getting there.”

 Coshocton (5-0-1) hadn’t allowed a goal all season — outscoring opponents 35-0 — and the Blue Aces (3-1-1) had only lost to DeSales.
 The match lived up to its billing.

 “They had good size and good speed, and normally we’re bigger and faster than most of the Licking County teams,” King said.
 “It was a good challenge, a good look at what we’ll see in the district.”

 Granville started with a 6-2 advantage in shots on goal, with Dylan Howarth just missing on a pair of early opportunities.
 But the Redskins became the aggressor, getting four consecutive shots on goal before Colton Jordan scored on a long pass from Wilmer Marquez with 4:09 left for a 1-0 halftime lead.

-With 22:53 to play, Thomas got loose and fired a shot just above the goal.
+With 22:53 to play, Thomas got loose and shot just above the goal.
 But at 17:53, Coshocton misfired on a pass back to goalie Marc Smith and Thomas was there to left-foot home the tying goal, the first allowed by the Redskins.